I had the uncommon pleasure of a lunchtime visit this week from an out-of-town childhood friend whom I don't get to see very often.

 Working in batches, place all ingredients in a blender and purée.

-Return puréed soup to the pot, warming to desired temperature when ready to serve.
+Return puréed soup to the pot and make any seasoning adjustments desired -- touch of salt, pepper, honey, more curry, etc. Warm to desired temperature when ready to serve.

 Meanwhile, place squash seeds in a small dry skillet set to low heat on the stove (the seeds should still have some moisture/wetness to them to allow the cinnamon to adhere to them - if they don't, you can simply splash a little water on them).
 Sprinkle the seeds with cinnamon and allow them to toast in the skillet for a couple of minutes until they develop a nice rich colour.